codingisliving/cil-nodejs-gql-mock-ms-auth/README.md

-# cli-nodejs-gql-mock-ms
+# cli-nodejs-gql-mock-ms-auth
-Support source code for tutorial of "How to Implement GraphQL in Microservices Using Node.js" in https://codingisliving.com
+Support source code for tutorial of "How to Implement GraphQL in Microservices Using Node.js" Part 4 in https://codingisliving.com

 How to run:
 1. Run `npm i`.